Stem cell and bone marrow transplants

 It’s likely that you will get at least one infection after your transplant.
 You might need to stay in hospital again.
 This can be quite upsetting for you if you haven’t been home for long.

-The doctor or nurse might remove your central line before you go home.
-But you may need to keep the central line in if you still need platelet or blood transfusions.
-You might keep it until your blood counts improve.
+The doctor or nurse might remove your before you go home.
+But you may need to keep the central line in if you still need or You might keep it until your blood counts improve.
+Your nurse can also use it for blood tests at your follow up appointments.

 You might still need to have blood or platelet transfusions after you go home.
 During the first few months you are at risk of having a reaction to blood transfusions.
 To prevent this, any blood or platelets you have must be irradiated.
 This means they have been treated with radiation.
 This destroys any white cells that could cause the reaction.

 Your nurse will give you a card to carry with you.
 This tells doctors that any blood you need in an emergency should be irradiated.
 Your doctor or nurse will tell you how long you need to carry this card for.
-It is usually for about a year.
+It’s usually for about a year.

 Your doctor and nurse will talk to you about what you can do to lower your risk of getting an infection.

-You will need to take medicines to prevent infections for the time you are in hospital, and for the first few weeks at home.
+You need to take medicines to prevent infections for the time you are in hospital, and when you go home.
+Check with your healthcare team when you should stop taking these.
+Don’t stop taking medicine to prevent infection without checking with your doctor.
 When you are fully recovered from your transplant you may need to have vaccinations against certain infections.

 wash your hands before cooking and eating